Welcome to the HBKA

 The association apiary has 16 colonies in a variety of hive types – there is a large gallery that allows the public to see the bees from behind a glass wall.
 You will find a beekeeper available to answer your questions most Sunday afternoons between April and September.
 We also open during the week for school parties.
 Visit the Association Apiary in Hinchingbrooke Country Park Huntingdon – Tel 01480 388666.

-If you would like to join our association, you can download a membership form HERE.
+If you would like to join our association, you can either fill in our on-line Member Application HERE.

 Complete and return the form with your remittance to our Membership Secretary as indicated.